 The Infection Prevention and Control team will screen family members of a patient with suspected or confirmed tuberculosis for symptoms of this infection.

 - Patients should enter the hospital through the isolation entrance.

 - Negative pressure room is required in hospital.

-- Patient must stay in the isolation room.
+- Family members must also stay in the room.

 - Staff members must wear an N95 facemask or a powered air-purifying respirator (PAPR) when entering the patient room.
 N95 facemasks or PAPR must be removed after leaving the room.

 - While the patient is being transported to and from the room, the patient must wear an N95 facemask and a clean gown, and staff must wear an N95 facemask or PAPR.